BrandonXu6106/obsidianpublish/content/thoughts/In Over Our Heads.md

 ### Stage 2: Self

 - the subject (self) is a collection of short-term practical interests
-- [[ethics|ethics]] in this mode is “instrumental”: aimed at satisfying your own needs, while working with or around other people’s.
+- [[ethics.md|ethics]] in this mode is “instrumental”: aimed at satisfying your own needs, while working with or around other people’s.
 Relationships are “transactional”: transient alliances for mutual benefit.

 ### Stage 3: Communal